FREQUENTLY ASKED QUESTIONS

 Each year, the Foundation selects a group of 5 artists and other art professionals, who are not affiliated with the Foundation, to serve as advisors to this program.
 The advisors acting as a group choose the recipients of this grant program.

-COMMON APPLICATION MISTAKES
+COMMON MISTAKES & TROUBLESHOOTING FAQ

 We require that all documentation be submitted in English.
 For International applicants, tax returns that are not in English must be translated into English.
 Please include a complete and separate line by line translation with the original documents.
 Submitting only the original without the translation, or the translation without the original, will render these applications incomplete and therefore ineligible for review.

 — The media, dimensions, and year of each work.